LFDPhoenix1411/LFDPhoenix1411/README.md

 ### Hi there, I'm Ethan - aka LFDPhoenix

-- 🌱 I’m currently learning C# , C++ , GDscript And Python
+- 🌱 I’m currently learning C# , C++
+- ✨ I can currently program with Python and GDScript

 <br />